carbon-design-system/carbon-website-archive/src/content/guidelines/layout/layout.md

 The _2x grid_ is the geometric foundation of all the visual elements of IBM Design, from typography to columns, boxes, icons, and illustrations.
 It provides structure and guidance to creative decision-making.

-## Mini Unit
+## Mini unit

-The basic unit of 2x grid geometry is the 8-pixel square _Mini Unit_.
+The basic unit of 2x grid geometry is the 8-pixel square _Mini unit_.
 Multiples of Mini Units compose the dimensions of columns, rows, boxes, along with their margins and padding.
 The Mini Unit adapts to your content while maintaining a consistent visual rhythm.

 At breakpoint boundaries, mini units divide the screen into a fixed master grid, and multiples of mini units map to fluid grid column widths and row heights.
 Fixed boxes are sized in mini units, as are the fixed dimension of hybrid boxes.